View this document as: a single page | multiple pages.

 Trust Agreements:

-The association of keys and identifiers for the CSP, IdP, and RP that take part in the federation transaction.
+The association of cryptographic keys and identifiers for the CSP, IdP, and RP that take part in the federation transaction.
 This process enables the parties to identify each other securely for future exchanges.

 Federation Protocol: